50 Identity And Access Security Stats You Should Know In 2025

 Who The Victims Are

-The second common target area for identity and access-related breaches is privileged accounts.
+Another common target area for identity and access-related breaches is privileged accounts.
 Most organizations order their business systems in tiers according to the severity of the consequences should that system be breached.
 Privileged accounts provide administrative levels of access to high-tier systems, based on higher levels of permissions.
 This makes privileged accounts a lucrative target for hackers trying to gain access to critical business data.

 The Impact Of An Identity And Access Breach